s-ball/MockSelector/README.md

 ## Installation

-The current version is only available on Github.
-To use it, you must first get a local copy by downloading a zipfile or cloning the repository:
+### From PyPI

+Starting from 0.1.1, `mockselector` is available on PyPI.
+If you just want to use it in your projects, it is the recommended way:

+    pip install mockselector

+Of course, this can be done in a relevant venv if you do not want to have it in your main installation.

+Note: the `test` folder is only available in the source distribution.

+### From Github

+This is the recommended way if you want to contribute or simply tweak `mockselector` to your own requirements.
+You can get a local copy by downloading a zipfile but if you want to make changes, you should rather clone the repository to have access to all `git` goodies:

     git clone https://github.com/s-ball/MockSelector.git